-Based on our experience in designing guiding new networks, collaborations and clusters, we see three focus areas or “solution sets” emerging from this work.
+Based on our experience in designing and guiding new networks, collaborations and clusters, we see three focus areas or “solution sets” emerging from this work.
 We can strengthen the ecosystems surrounding universities in three ways:

 Collaboration solutions. – Three types of collaborations are emerging: collaborations within the university; collaborations between the university and industry; and collaborations among federal agencies.

 - Within the university new solutions are emerging to expand incentives for commercialization activity among faculty and students.
 The NSF funds an initiative led by Stanford University and VentureWell provides an insight into how universities are creating new collaborations to stimulate innovation and entrepreneurship in undergraduate engineering programs.

 - Collaborations between the university and industry arise in a number of different ways.
 They can be led by industry, such as GlaxoSmithKline’s Discovery Partnerships with Academia; designed by universities, such as the Deshpande Center for Innovation at MIT; or stimulated formally or informally by federal agencies, such as the workshops conducted under the sponsorship of the National Nanotechnology Initiative.

 - Collaborations among federal agencies are most clearly expressed in joint funding proposals to stimulate start-ups and innovation.

 Administrative solutions.— Federal agencies can take a wide range of actions within current statutory frameworks.
 These actions span from regulatory interpretations and guidance letters to rule makings and executive orders.